 Hulu with Live TV offers many valuable channels for sports fans, including ESPN, ESPN2, ESPNU, ESPNews, ESPN College Extra, ESPN Bases Loaded, ESPN Goal Line, GOLF channel, FS1, FS2, Big 10 Network, CBS Sports Network, NBCSN, SEC Network, Olympic Channel, and more.
 Hulu Live is also excellent in terms of local channel coverage.
 NBC, FOX, CBS, ABC and regional sports networks are included in most areas.

-Bottom line: In terms of sports coverage, both these services are fairly similar.
+Bottom line: In terms of sports coverage, both of these services are fairly similar.
 That said, when it comes to local sports teams, Hulu is currently bringing more to the table.
 Hulu currently carries 600+ local network affiliates, compared to YouTube’s 400+.
 That means you have a better chance of watching your favorite local teams online with Hulu Live.

 Looking for access to stream local channels, including ABC, NBC, FOX, and CBS?
 Both of these services carry these channels in an impressive number of markets.
 How do Hulu Live TV vs YouTube TV compare, in terms of locals?